hirohtk/Kensen_Portfolio/README.md

 ## Updates:

 - As of February 2020, this portfolio is now a full stack application that uses MongoDB (via Mongoose ODM) to store user messages submitted on my portfolio page.
 The npm package "nodemailer" is also setup to send a user (as well as myself) a confirmation email upon submitting a message.
-See deployed site here: https://pacific-reaches-48034.herokuapp.com/

 - As of March 2020, this porfolio is responsive from screen widths of 2000px and below.